Cumae: Oscan and Roman Cumae

 The Greek period at Cumae came to an end in 421 BC, when the Oscans allied to the Samnites broke down the walls and took the city, ravaging the countryside.
 Some survivors fled to Neapolis.

-The walls on the acropolis were rebuilt from 343 BC.
-Cumae came under Roman rule with Capua and in 338 BC was granted partial citizenship, a civitas sine suffragio.
+The walls on the acropolis were rebuilt from 343 BCE.
+Cumae came under Roman rule with Capua and in 338 BCE was granted partial citizenship, a civitas sine suffragio.
 In the Second Punic War, in spite of temptations to revolt from Roman authority, Cumae withstood Hannibal's siege, under the leadership of Tib.
 Sempronius Gracchus.

 The city prospered in the Roman period from the 1st c.
-BC along with all the cities of Campania and especially the bay of Naples as it became a desirable area for wealthy Romans who built large villas along the coast.
+BCE along with all the cities of Campania and especially the bay of Naples as it became a desirable area for wealthy Romans who built large villas along the coast.
 The "central baths" and the amphitheatre are built.

 During the civil wars Cumae was one of the strongholds that Octavian used to defend against Sextus Pompey.
 Under Augustus extensive public building works and roads were begun and in or near Cumae several road tunnels were dug: one through the Monte di Cumae linking the forum with the port, the Grotta di Cocceio 1 km long to Lake Avernus and a third, the "Crypta Romana", 180m long between Lake Lucrino and Lake Averno.
 The temples of Apollo and Demeter were restored.

 The proximity to Puteoli, the commercial port of Rome and to Misenum, the naval fleet base, also helped the region to prosper.

 Another very important innovation was the construction of the great Serino aqueduct, the Aqua Augusta supplying many of the cities in the area from about 20 BC.
 Domitian's via Domitiana provided an important highway to the via Appia and thence to Rome from 95 AD.